openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     frontend_status: None

-If the parameter type is prefixed with ``readonly``, then the type must be of array type ``T[]``.
+If the parameter type is prefixed with ``readonly``, then the type must be of array type ``T[]`` (see :ref:`Array Types`) or tuple type ``[T1, T2, ..., Tn]`` (see :ref:`Tuple Types`).
 Otherwise, a :index:`compile-time error` occurs.

-The *readonly* parameter indicates that the array content cannot be modified by a function or by a method body.
-A :index:`compile-time error` if the array content is modified by an operation:
+No function or method body can modify an array or tuple content that has the *readonly* parameter.
+A :index:`compile-time error` occurs if an operation modifies an array or tuple content that has the *readonly* parameter:

 .. code-block:: typescript
    :linenos:

-    function foo(array: readonly number[]) {
+    function foo(array: readonly number[], tuple: readonly [number, string]) {
-        let element = array[0] // OK, one can get array element array[0] = element // Compile-time error, array is readonly }
+        let element = array[0] // OK, one can get array element array[0] = element // Compile-time error, array is readonly

+        element = tuple[0] // OK, one can get tuple element tuple[0] = element // Compile-time error, tuple is readonly
+    }

-It applies to variables as discussed in :ref:`Variable Declarations`.
+This rule applies to variables as discussed in :ref:`Variable Declarations`.

+Any assignment of readonly parameters and variables must follow the limitations stated in :ref:`Contexts and Conversions`.

 |